mooman219/fontdue/README.md

 ### Reusing Fontdue code

-Please don't reuse `Fontdue`'s raster code directly in your project. `Fontdue` uses **unsafe** code in the rasterizer, and the rasterizer itself is **very not safe** to use on its own with un-sanitized input.
+Please don't reuse `fontdue`'s raster code directly in your project. `fontdue` uses **unsafe** code in the rasterizer, and the rasterizer itself is **very not safe** to use on its own with un-sanitized input.

-If you're looking to reuse that code in your project (with the appropriate licensing and attribution), please be aware of the effort that went into making it safe. `Fontdue` itself does not expose the raw raster in its API because it performs the necessary sanitization to use it safely for you, and has been fuzzed for bugs in the process.

-## TrueType Table Support
+## TrueType & OpenType Table Support

-- `cmap` Character to glyph mapping (Unicode only)
-  - Supported formats: 0, 4, 6, 10, 12, 13
-  - Unsupported formats: 2, 8, 14
-- `glyf` Glyph outlining
-  - Unsupported features: Compound glyph matched points, compound glyph scaled offset
-- `head` General font information
-- `hhea` General horizontal layout (Optional)
-- `hmtx` Glyph horizontal layout (Optional)
-- `vhea` General vertical layout (Optional)
-- `vmtx` Glyph vertical layout (Optional)
-- `loca` Glyph outline offsets and lengths
-- `maxp` Maximum values used for the font
-- `kern` Kerning pair layout (Optional)
-  - Supported formats: 0
-  - Unsupported formats: 1, 2, 3
+Fontdue now depends on `ttf-parser` ([link](https://github.com/RazrFalcon/ttf-parser)).
+There is a lot of work involved in parsing font tables, and I only had the resolve to write a parser for TypeType.
+The wonderful developer on `ttf-parser` has done a lot of great work and supports some OpenType tables, so I opted to use that library.

 ## Example